 Under United States law, parents have the right to determine their minor child’s religious education.
 While they can’t directly choose the child’s religion, they do have some legal options if someone is teaching their child a religion they don’t approve of.
 Most Pagan groups are small, the group leaders are working at other jobs, and they can’t afford even a successful legal battle (in terms of the time, energy, and money it would take) without doing serious damage to their own lives and to the group.

 The law isn’t different for Christian or Jewish or Muslim or Hindu groups.
 Christian groups have gotten in trouble for including children in Christian religious education without parental permission too (multiple times in the past few years.)
-However, larger religious communities do have more resources to deal with situation where there was no religious education involved (a social event, for example.)
+However, larger religious communities do have more resources to deal with situations where there was no religious education involved (a social event, for example.)
 Pagan groups therefore tend to err on the side of caution.

 For that reason, ethical groups that are open to working with children or teens will generally require the participation or active permission of the parents.
 Sometimes this is a permission form and a conversation.
 Sometimes this is asking them to be present during activities (even if they don’t directly participate themselves.)
 Sometimes it’s some other combination.
 However, many smaller groups have other reasons to focus on a practice that’s not a good fit for teens (even very mature teens).